 For J.H.
 Snyder Co. to start building a $197 million Los Angeles apartment complex in June, the developer cobbled together funds from two city agencies, a mezzanine lender and a pension fund to help fill a 63 percent funding gap left by JPMorgan Chase & Co.
-(JPM)’s construction loan.
+(JPM:US)’s construction loan.

 “The structuring of this deal has been one of the most complex I’ve seen,” Thomas Dujovne, chief investment officer at Los Angeles-based J.H.
 Snyder, and a 17-year veteran of the industry, said in a telephone interview.